 TRACI GRIGGS: Crystalina, I noticed that your book focuses primarily on women who are survivors of abuse, and of course we know that men often are as well.
 Why did you choose to address this book mainly to women?

-CRYSTALINA EVERT: Well, because of my own healing process and what I went through as a woman, I felt like I could speak with a certain amount of authority of my own healing process; I felt I related more to women.
+CRYSTALINA EVERT: Because of my own healing process and what I went through as a woman, I felt like I could speak with a certain amount of authority of my own healing process; I felt I related more to women.
 I just have such a heart for women and the struggles that they deal with on a day-to-day basis.
 I know that men are subject to this as well, but as of right now I just felt comfortable speaking out to the woman, from my heart.

 TRACI GRIGGS: Do you feel like the message that will be given to men is probably going to be another book?
 And it’s going to be slightly different for them?